Facilities

 • 3D roll forming facility – a $1.5 million facility for low volume part manufacture and prototyping.
 For more information contact: Dr Matthias Weiss

-BatTRI-Hub is an open access facility.
-We welcome new partnerships by providing access to our facility and its team of engineers, either through joint research programs or service agreements.
+It welcomes new partnerships by providing access to our facility and team, either through joint research projects or service agreements.
+We connect research to industry through:

-For more information, visit BatTRI-Hub or contact: Dr. Timothy Khoo or Mojtaba Eftekharnia
+For more information, visit Battery Research and Innovation Hub or contact: Dr. Timothy Khoo or Mojtaba Eftekharnia

 Nanomaterial Manufacture Facility